home shows works texts misc catalog

 TG: All the time.
 I never stopped.

 BC: It obviously didn't work.
 There's only a small handful of paintings in the exhibition that could be called marginally colourful.
-2

 TG: I'll tell you something.
 When Ron and I were in Greece together in '61 he made a whole series of large, coloured paintings.
 Then he went to Egypt where he looked at the temples and the pyramids, and when he came back he burned the paintings.
 It was logically and intellectually consistent with the self appointed mission of this senior gentle man of Canadian art.

-Top of Page Ken Lochhead Art McKay Ron Bloore Comments
+Godwin Lochhead McKay Bloore Comments

-DOUG MORTON:
+DOUG MORTON

 BC: Do memories come back when you see Bloore's early works hanging on the walls here?

 DM: They sure do.
 Seeing them in this setting is so different from seeing them in the old gallery.
 They look so much better here.
 And the colour and the scale are improved.
 The space has made a terrific difference to all the work.
-3

 BC: What was it like back in the early '60s when you were together here in Regina?